Fractional flow reserve: Rationale

 The decision to perform a percutaneous coronary intervention (PCI) is usually based on angiographic results alone.
-Angiography can be used for the visual evaluation of the inner diameter of a vessel.
+Angiography can be used for visual evaluation of the inner diameter of a vessel.
 In ischemic heart disease, deciding which narrowing is the culprit lesion is not always clear-cut.
 Fractional flow reserve can provide a functional evaluation by measuring the pressure decline caused by a vessel narrowing.

 Advantages and disadvantages

 FFR has certain advantages over other techniques to evaluate narrowed coronary arteries, such as coronary angiography, intravascular ultrasound or CT coronary angiography.
 For example, FFR takes into account collateral flow, which can render an anatomical blockage functionally unimportant.
 Also, standard angiography can underestimate or overestimate narrowing, because it only visualizes contrast inside a vessel.
 Finally, when compared to other indices of vessel narrowing, FFR seems to be less vulnerable to variability between patients.

 Other techniques can also provide information which FFR cannot.
 Intravascular ultrasound, for example, can provide information on plaque vulnerability, whereas FFR measures are only determined by plaque thickness.
-There are newly developed technologies that can assess both plaque vulnerability and FFR from CT by measuring the vasodilitative capacity of the arterial wall.
+There are newly developed technologies that can assess both plaque vulnerability and FFR from CT by measuring the vasodilatory capacity of the arterial wall.

 FFR allows real-time estimation of the effects of a narrowed vessel, and allows for simultaneous treatment with balloon dilatation and stenting.
 On the other hand, FFR is an invasive procedure for which non-invasive (less drastic) alternatives exist, such as cardiac stress testing.
 In this test, physical exercise or intravenous medication (adenosine/dobutamine) is used to increase the workload and oxygen demand of the heart muscle, and ischemia is detected using ECG changes or nuclear imaging.